 As someone’s tolerance, the amount of the substance they need to feel the desired effect, rises, they may turn to high-risk options, such as using higher amounts of the drug or injecting the drug.
 These habits can lead to a host of severe effects, such as overdoses, contraction of communicable diseases, and even fatality.

 Signs that someone may have an OxyContin addiction or OxyContin dependence include using more than the prescribed dose (in individuals who have a prescription), purchasing OxyContin from street dealers, and financial problems resulting from the use of the medication.

 Additionally, other signs include selling treasured possessions, changes in mood and daily habits, symptoms of withdrawal, track marks from injecting (small needle wounds or scars, typically on the arms), or visiting multiple doctors for the same condition to acquire more prescriptions.

-Treating OxyContin Withdrawal and Dependence
+Treating OxyContin Dependence

 Since OxyContin is so addictive and produces intense physical withdrawal symptoms, medical detox is necessary for people who decide to stop using.
 Withdrawal from OxyContin can lead to dehydration, extreme physical discomfort, and acute mental distress and suicidal ideation.
 Medical detox allows for the process to be as comfortable and safe as possible.
 It’s also imperative to monitor the medical detox process because many addicts attempt to wean themselves off of OxyContin by using other substances, such as benzodiazepines like Xanax or Valium.